EXE101-PROJECT-MYPETS/BE/README.md

 - vaccines and pet vaccinations
 - services
 - products and inventories
-- bookings and related helper tables
+- bookings and helper booking tables
 - packages and package ledgers
 - invoices
 - payment intents and payment transactions
 - conversations, members, and messages

-What that does not mean:
+Do not confuse "mapped" with "finished":

-- It does not mean every table needs a public controller
+- mapped does not mean public API exists
-- It does not mean every aggregate already enforces all business rules
+- mapped does not mean domain rules are complete
-- It does not mean SQL and Java are fully aligned in every edge case
+- compile success does not prove SQL and Java are perfectly aligned

 ## Coding Rules